 A new collector substation, Palmer's Creek Substation (Figure 2, Site Detail Map), will be constructed at the south end of the project area, on private land, where the 34.5-kV electric collection grid and fiber optic communication network will terminate.
-Palmer's Creek Substation will include a transformer to step up the voltage of the collection grid from 34.5-kV to 115-kV, above-ground bus structures or T-lines to interconnect the substation components for delivery of electric power to the adjacent 115-kV Granite Falls Substation.
+Palmer's Creek Substation will include a transformer to step up the voltage of the collection grid from 34.5-kV to 115-kV, above-ground bus structures to interconnect the substation components, breakers, a control building, relays, switchgear, communications and controls, and other related facilities required for delivery of electric power to the adjacent 115-kV Granite Falls Substation.

-The design of Palmer's Creek Substation is not finalized, but Palmer's Creek Wind Farm expects it will be enclosed by a chain link fence with dimensions roughly 110 feet by 170 feet (33.5 meters by 52 meters).
+The design of Palmer's Creek Substation is not finalized, but Palmer's Creek expects it will be enclosed by a chain link fence with dimensions roughly 110 feet by 170 feet.
 The substation components will be placed on concrete and steel foundations.
-Palmer's Creek Substation will be designed in compliance with Federal, State and local regulations, NESC standards, Independent Systems Operator needs (Southwest Power Pool), transmission owner, and other applicable industry standards.
+Palmer's Creek Substation will be designed in compliance with Federal, State and local regulations, National Electrical Safety Code (NESC) standards, and other applicable industry standards and will be interconnected to the Granite Falls Substation, a WAPA-owned interconnection switchyard.
+The Palmer's Creek Substation will be located adjacent to the Granite Falls Substation, and the proposed transmission interconnection will consist of a 115-kV, 3-phase transmission line, approximately 1,000 feet in length between two facilities.